 This vaccine is available through local pharmacies as well as in a doctor’s office.

-Please ask your doctor or pharmacist if you should receive any of the above vaccines.
+Ask your doctor or pharmacist if you should receive any of these vaccines.
 You can also find out more by reviewing the following information from the Centers for Disease Control and Prevention (CDC):